-We're excited to have teamed up with Disney•Pixar to celebrate the release of Finding Dory, the latest film that welcomes everyone's favourite, and forgetful, blue tang Dory back to the big screen.
+We're excited to have teamed up with Disney•Pixar to celebrate the Blu-RayTM and DVD release of Finding Dory, the latest film that welcomed everyone's favourite, and forgetful, blue tang Dory back to the big screen.

 You can join the real life Dory and friends and explore the sights of the Great Barrier Reef.
 With warm waters, golden sands and over 1,500 types of fish, there's an underwater world of adventure and discovery waiting.

 Arrive in Australia in style on the award-winning Qantas A380.
 In International Economy, relax and enjoy our on board service, personal on-demand entertainment system and delicious meals complemented by a range of beverage options throughout your flight.